Origins of Chicken Stroganoff

 Stroganoff (бефстроганов) is the ultimate Russian comfort food for me, usually made with strips of beef, served with a starch.
-There is no direct translation for Chicken Stroganoff in Russian.
-It literally translates to Beef Stroganoff from Chicken in Russian.
+There is no direct translation in Russian for Chicken Stroganoff.
+It literally translates as Beef Stroganoff from Chicken in Russian.

-Traditionally in Russia, it was served with thin fried potato straws, almost like a shoestring fry.
+Traditionally in Russia, it’s served with thin fried potato straws, almost like a shoestring fry.
 As Stroganoff’s popularity increased around the world, the meal started to be served with different starches like rice or pasta, usually an egg noodle in the States.
-And did I mention it’s usually made with beef?

-Well not this recipe, this is a Chicken Stroganoff Recipe.
 My wife is such an amazing cook and the Stroganoff queen.
-My favourite Stroganoff recipe is a version that she invented, made with Australian Vegemite, trust me, it’s amazing.
-Check out her Australian Vegemite Stroganoff.
+She even made a variation of Australian Vegemite Stroganoff, trust me it’s delicious.
 She’s had friends ask her for her Chicken Stroganoff recipe, so here it is!
 It’s one of my favorite comfort food dinners, perfect on a cold winter’s night.

 There are many different versions of Stroganoff now, from Japan to Brazil, Finland to China, all having their own little differences.
-Japanese versions tend to be served with buttered rice and parsley, Nordic countries use sausage, and Brazilians might add canned corn or use ketchup, or even add shrimp.
+Japanese versions tend to be served with buttered rice and parsley.
+Nordic countries use sausage, and Brazilians might add canned corn, use ketchup, or even add shrimp.
 Stroganoff is now a well known meal outside of Russia, and definitely quite easy to make.

-I love it when my wife makes Stroganoff, and her recipe is authentic and easy to make.
+I love it when my wife makes Chicken Stroganoff, her recipe is authentic and easy to make.
 You can use any type of mushrooms for this recipe, such as button, portobello or field mushrooms.
-I also suggest it’s much tastier to use brandy, or best with cognac if you’re feeling generous, you can use cognac, however brandy is exactly the same without the cost.
+If you’re feeling generous, you can use cognac, however brandy is exactly the same without the cost.
 They’re interchangeable in cooking.
 If you don’t have any brandy, substitute with a dry sherry or as a last resort use white wine.
 If you want to make Chicken Stroganoff with no alcohol in your cooking, then just add a bit more chicken stock instead.

 I love Chicken Stroganoff served with egg pasta like pappardelle or even fettuccine.
 If using long pasta, I often toss it in the sauce in the saucepan before serving.
 Otherwise, served with potato is my other favorite.
 If you follow the instructions, you honestly can’t screw it up.
 This authentic sauce tastes nothing like the pre-made Stroganoff in jars.
 Give it a try, and if you must, you can use beef.
 Bon Appetit! Приятного аппетита!

 - 1 tablespoon tomato paste